system76/docs/content/windows.md

 ![VirtualBox Main Window](/images/windows/step4.png)

-Click on the **New** button in the toolbar, then give your machine a name you can remember it by.
-If it isn't already filled out, set the machine "Type" to **Microsoft Windows** and the "Version" to **Windows 10 64-bit**, and click **Next**.
+Click on the `New` button in the toolbar, then give your machine a name.
+If it isn't already filled out, set the machine "Type" to `Microsoft Windows` and the "Version" to `Windows 10 64-bit`, and click `Next`.

 ![Setting up the Virtual Machine](/images/windows/step5.png)

-Increase the Virtual Machine Memory Size to half of the total RAM available.
-For the Hard Drive, you'll want to choose to **Create a virtual hard drive now**.
+Increase the virtual machine `memory` size to half of the total RAM available.
+For the Hard Drive, you'll want to choose to `Create a virtual hard drive now`.

 ![Creating a virtual hard drive](/images/windows/step6.png)

-For the options in creating the virtual hard drive, create a **VHD (Virtual Hard Disk)**, **Fixed size**, at least 16 GB, or larger.
+For the options in creating the virtual hard drive, create a `VHD (Virtual Hard Disk)`, `Fixed size`, 16 GB or larger.

 ### Install Windows